Last-layer committee machines for uncertainty estimations of benthic imagery: Experiments

-\paragraph{Committee member singular value decompositions} In this case, we extracted Singular Values (SV) from classifiers weights using Singular Value Decomposition (SVD) and compare weights during and after training.
-SVD is a linear algebra technique used to decompose a matrix into three corresponding matrices involving a rotation, re-scaling, and then another rotation and is defined as $\mathbf{Z}_m = \mathbf{U}_m \mathbf{\Sigma}_m \mathbf{V^{T}_m}$, where $\mathbf{Z}_m$ is an output matrix for committee member $m$ of dimension $m \times n$; left singular vectors $\mathbf{U}{_m} \in \mathbb{R}^{m \times m}$; singular values $\mathbf{\Sigma}{_m} \in \mathbb{R}^{m \times n}$; and right singular vectors $\mathbf{V^{T}_m} \in \mathbb{R}^{n \times n}$.
+SVD is a linear algebra technique used to decompose a matrix into three corresponding matrices involving a rotation, re-scaling, and then another rotation, which is defined as $\mathbf{Z}_m = \mathbf{U}_m \mathbf{\Sigma}_m \mathbf{V^{T}_m}$, where $\mathbf{Z}_m$ is an output matrix for committee member $m$ of dimension $m \times n$; left singular vectors $\mathbf{U}{_m} \in \mathbb{R}^{m \times m}$; singular values $\mathbf{\Sigma}{_m} \in \mathbb{R}^{m \times n}$; and right singular vectors $\mathbf{V^{T}_m} \in \mathbb{R}^{n \times n}$.
 The diagonal of the $\mathbf{\Sigma}{_m}$ represents the singular values (\textit{i.e.}, unique values) of the $m^{th}$ committee member of size $\min (m, n)$.
 A single scalar metric can be computed as the CV of the Frobenius norm of the SV for all committee members ($\text{CV}_{\|\text{SV}\|_F}$).
 The Frobenius norm of the SV represents the overall magnitude (or energy).
 This metric measures the variation across all committee members, which would be 0 if members are identical.
 This strategy offers to maintain structural information and is less sensitive to outliers and numerical stability issues as compared to the above method.
 By comparing respective CV and Frobenius norm values of the singular values across each committee member, an evaluation of network diversity can be quantitatively measured.

 We investigated identical and non-identical initialization strategies across committee members for a LLCM-10 ($p=0.0)$ network and the MNIST dateset.
 In this case, there are a total of 10 singular values for each committee member reflecting the $n=10$ classes of the MNIST dataset.
 To gain additional insight during training, for each $\text{SV}^i_m$ we computed the CV across all committee members $m$ ($\text{CV}_{\text{SV}^i_M}$).
 We then plotted $\text{CV}_{\text{SV}^i_M}$ to observe the variation of the $\text{SV}^i_M$ during training to confirm if committee members are converging (\autoref{fig:cv_svd_mnist}).
 When identically initializing all committee members using the same random seed, we observed no variation of $\text{CV}_{\text{SV}^i_M}$ or $\text{CV}_{\|\text{SV}\|_{F}}$ (\autoref{fig:svd_100}).
 However, when committee members are randomly initialized and trained using different hyperparameters such as cross-entropy (\autoref{fig:svd_random_100}) with logit normalization (\autoref{fig:svd_random_100_logit}) or label smoothing (\autoref{fig:svd_100_label_smoothing}), after training we observe ${\text{CV}}_{\|\text{SV}\|_{F}}$ is non-zero and $\text{CV}_{\text{SV}^i_M}$ are non-identical.
 In contrast to the $\sigma_{\text{CV}_M}$ analyses of committee members classifiers weights (\autoref{tab:cv_mnist}) where a large range $\sigma_{\text{CV}_M}$ values were obtained, the SVD analyses provided similar results when using different hyperparameters (\textit{e.g.},~\autoref{fig:svd_random_100}--\autoref{fig:svd_100_label_smoothing}: ${\text{CV}}_{\|\text{SV}\|_{F}}~2.7 \times 10^{-3} \text{~--~} 3.6 \times 10^{-3}$).